rg-wood/salt-lion/README.md

 # Salt Lion

 **Salt Lion** is a hack of the Year Zero Engine for fantasy roleplaying, focussing on simplicity while building on top of the original fast, accessible and story-driven system.

-The focus of **Salt Lion** is less on combat and travel, and more on investigation and interpersonal relationships.
-With this in mind, the rules have been simplified, inspired by the new system flavour from _Coriolis - The Great Dark_.
+The rules have been simplified, inspired by the new system flavour used in _Coriolis - The Great Dark_.

 ## Player Characters